Privacy Policy

 • IP address.

-Contact us
+Contact

 Data processing when contacting us

-The legal basis for the processing of the data is our legitimate interest in answering your request in accordance with Art.
-6 (1) lit. f GDPR and, if applicable, Art.
-6 (1) lit. b GDPR, if your request aims at concluding a contract or if we have an existing contractual relationship with you and the request serves to fulfill this contract.
-Your data will be deleted if your inquiry has been conclusively answered and there are no legal retention obligations that prevent deletion, such as in the case of any subsequent contract processing.
-In the case of Art.
+The legal basis for processing the data is our legitimate interest in responding to your request in accordance with Art.
 6 para.
-1 lit. f GDPR, you can object to the processing of your personal data at any time with future effect.
+1 lit. f GDPR and, where applicable, Art.
+6 para.
+1 lit. b GDPR, if your request aims at concluding a contract or we have an existing contractual relationship with you and the request serves the purpose of fulfilling this contract.
+Your data will be deleted once your request has been fully answered and there are no legal retention obligations preventing deletion, such as in the case of any subsequent contract processing.
+In the case of Article 6(1)(a), you may You have the right to object to the processing of your personal data at any time with effect for the future in accordance with the GDPR.

-Due to our choice of data storage location, your data will generally only be stored in the European Union.
+Due to our choice of data storage location, your data will generally only be stored within the European Union.
 Nevertheless, it cannot be ruled out that, as part of the processing by HubSpot, data may be transferred from HubSpot Ireland Limited to HubSpot Inc. in the USA.
 HubSpot Inc. is certified under the EU-US Data Privacy Framework, which means that the transfer of personal data to the USA is based on the adequacy decision for the USA pursuant to Art.
 45 GDPR.

 Applications